RMSLowside/rmslow/Drawings/User Preference Service/README.md

       preferences: [
         {
           pref: "prefKey",
-          name: "nice name for pref"
+          name: "nice name for pref",
           value: "value selected by user"
         },
         ... // continue for each preference for this system